DiamondRC/devcontainer-features/README.md

 ## bash-config

-Adds customizations to the the bash shell that can be shared across all developer containers using the feature.
+Adds customizations to the bash shell that can be shared across all developer containers using the feature.

 See details in the [bash-config README](.devcontainer/features/bash-config/README.md).